devglg/yfinance_utils/README.md

 > [!IMPORTANT]
 > Some files still have the old apache 2 license text. they are not, this whole project is GPL3 licensed, not apache 2.
 Could have used a little more planning.

+> [!NOTE]
+> After learnings enough about dataframes, matplotlib, pandas, and technical analysis, I would say that you're probably better off using yfinance, plotly,
+> and FINTA to create models instead of having to re-write everything from scratch.
+However, I think it is beneficial to do it manually until you understand
+> it before you start using someone else's libraries.

 ## install
 `git clone https://github.com/devglg/yfinance_utils.git`